lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 weight: 3
 ---

 So far, our code has used concrete, static data to create visuals.
+This kind of data can also be called `hard coded`.
 However, we can use updatable, changing data in order to modify our projects while they are running in order to make them more dynamic.
 To do this, we use [variables](https://pdm.lsupathways.org/6_resources/2_variables/).
 A variable is a container that stores a single value in the memory or our code so that we can use it at a later time, in multiple places throughout our code.
 This make variables more flexible than fixed, concrete values.

 Take a look at the embedded code below: